-Balancing Dharma and life can sometimes be difficult to do well.
-Phakchok Rinpoche understands that many of us have a spiritual practice and we also have life responsibilities.
+Balancing Dharma and life can challenge us, and it may sometimes be difficult to do well.
+Phakchok Rinpoche understands that many of us have a spiritual practice but we also have life responsibilities.
 Rinpoche reminds us that often we forget about balancing our responsibilities.
-He asks us to learn how to balance our relationships with family and friends and our spiritual path.\
+He asks us to learn how to balance our relationships with family and friends and our spiritual path.

 Balance and Kindness

 Kindness to the family is very important on our path.
 We strive to maintain balance.
 When we think of kindness, sometimes we make a mistake and ignore or forget our own families.
 But if you think about it, does that make sense?
 What does our spiritual practice teach?
 How can we say we want to be kind to and save all sentient beings if we are not kind to our own families?
 We are taught to be kind and caring, right?
 But sometimes we forget and we are unkind to those who are close to us.
 That shows very clearly that we are not practicing the teachings we are learning.
 Our families are included in “all sentient beings” that we vow to help.